paweljarosz/defarc/README.md

 	local project_name = defarc.get_project_name()
 ```

-### .get_project_cover()
+### get_project_cover()
 Returns an asset_id to an asset set as a Project Cover.
 One can then use this id to obtain all data about an asset.

 * **RETURNS:** `cover_asset_id` (asset_id) - a project name